connexcs/docs/docs/customer/cli.md

 + **Direction Applied**: Select either **Termination** for calls a customer makes out, or **Origination** (also refers to DIDs) for inbound calls made to our customers.
 Ex: Create a whitelist that only allows calls to or from the same country.

-+ **Use DID**: Pull in DID's from the customers account to be used either as a Filter or as a Replacement.
++ **Use DID**: Pull in DIDs from the customer's account to be used either as a Filter or as a Replacement.

     ![alt text][edit-cli]